XiamingG/Term_Project_3253/README.md

-# Term_Project_3253
+#Sentiment Analysis of Chinese Short Texts

-This project is for course 3253 Machine Learning term project
+This project is for course scs3253 Machine Learning term project